 Registered charity number: 1093757

-The fellowship aims to provide a forum for discussion on issues such as survival of consciousness and continuing spiritual development beyond physical death, personal spiritual communication, higher worlds, near-death experiences, etc.
+The fellowship aims to provide a forum for discussion on issues around the afterlife.
+These include survival of consciousness and continuing spiritual development beyond physical death, personal spiritual communication, higher worlds and near-death experiences.

-Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony, through support of the study of peace and conflict resolution at the University of Bradford.
+Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony.
+They support the study of peace and conflict resolution at the University of Bradford.

 Registered charity number: 529095

-The Quaker Service Memorial Trust maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire that commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
-They also educate the public about the work of Friends, particularly (but not exclusively) about conflict resolution, reconciliation and peacebuilding in the aftermath of war.
+Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire.
+The memorial commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
+The group also educate the public about the work of Friends.
+They focus on conflict resolution, reconciliation and peace-building in the aftermath of war.

 Email address: email@example.com

 Quaker Social Action is an independent charity founded 150 years ago as the Bedford Institute Association, changing its name to Quaker Social Action (QSA) in 1998.
 It enables people in low incomes in East London and across the UK to seek solutions to the issues affecting their lives.
 To do this, it listens and responds to the needs of the community by running practical, sustainable and collaborative projects.
 QSA shares its work with others when it is clear that it has the potential to bring benefits to their communities.